Elizabeth Van Lew: American Civil War

-Van Lew's spy network was so efficient that on several occasions she sent Lt.
+Van Lew's spy network was so efficient that she sent Lt.
 Gen. Ulysses S. Grant fresh flowers from her garden and a copy of the Richmond newspaper.
 She developed a cipher system and often smuggled messages out of Richmond in hollow eggs.
-Union commanders highly valued Van Lew's work; intelligence commander George H. Sharpe, Army of the Potomac, recommended that the government reimburse Van Lew $15,000 because of the great expense she incurred in her efforts, including employment of spies.
-Because of the merit of her work, General Grant appointed Van Lew Postmaster General of Richmond for the next eight years.
+Union commanders highly valued Van Lew's work; intelligence commander George H. Sharpe, Army of the Potomac, recommended that the government reimburse her $15,000 because of the great expense which she incurred in her efforts, including employment of spies.
+General Grant appointed Van Lew Postmaster General of Richmond for the next eight years because of the value of her work.

-In 1864, Van Lew risked her entire spy network to see that the corpse of Union Col. Ulric Dahlgren, who died trying to free Union prisoners in Richmond, was properly buried.
-Reports of disrespectful display of his corpse had outraged Northern public opinion, and Van Lew herself.
 After the siege of Petersburg, Van Lew assisted civilians of both sides.

 Postwar life

-When Richmond fell to U.S. forces in April 1865, Van Lew was the first person to raise the United States flag in the city.
+Richmond fell to Union forces in April 1865, and Van Lew was the first person to raise the United States flag in the city.

-On Grant's first visit to Richmond after the war, he had tea with Van Lew, and later appointed her postmaster of Richmond.
-Van Lew modernized the city's postal system and employed several African Americans, with the same pay and benefits as white employees, until new President Rutherford B. Hayes had her replaced in 1877.
-She was allowed to return as a postal clerk in Richmond, where she served from 1883 to 1887.
+Grant visited Richmond after the war and had tea with Van Lew, and he later appointed her postmaster of Richmond.
+She modernized the city's postal system and employed several black men at the same pay and benefits as white employees.
+President Rutherford B. Hayes had her replaced in 1877.
+She returned as a postal clerk in Richmond, where she served from 1883 to 1887.

-After Reconstruction, Van Lew became increasingly ostracized in Richmond.
+Van Lew became increasingly ostracized in Richmond following Reconstruction.
 "No one will walk with us on the street," she wrote, "no one will go with us anywhere; and it grows worse and worse as the years roll on."
-Having spent her family's fortune on intelligence activities during the war, she tried in vain to be reimbursed by the federal government.
-When attempts to secure a government pension also failed, she received support from the family and friends of Union Col. Paul Joseph Revere, whom she had helped while he was held prisoner during the Civil War.
-These Bostonians gladly collected money for the woman who helped so many Union soldiers during the war.
-However, neighborhood children, including future novelist Ellen Glasgow, were told to consider her a witch.
-Even into the twentieth century, many white Southerners regarded Van Lew as a traitor.
-However, among Richmonders of color and white Unionists, Van Lew was an honored figure.
+She had spent her family's fortune on intelligence activities during the war, but she tried in vain to be reimbursed by the federal government.
+She also failed to secure a government pension, but she received support from the family and friends of Union Col. Paul Joseph Revere, whom she had helped while he was held prisoner during the Civil War.
+Bostonians also collected money for the woman who helped so many Union soldiers during the war.
+However, neighborhood children were told to consider her a witch.